What happens during due diligence when you sell?

 The LOI anchors the negotiation.
 Changing the price or fundamental structure after the LOI is signed is possible, but it’s a heavier lift because both parties have already committed to a framework.
 What felt like a flexible conversation during LOI negotiation often becomes a harder argument once lawyers are billing by the hour.

-[INTERNAL-LINK: understand whether to use a broker for this stage → selling/should-i-use-a-broker-ma-advisor-or-go-solo]
+Understand whether to use a broker for this stage

 Most sellers assume the attorney becomes important after the LOI is signed, when the purchase agreement is being drafted.
 That assumption is expensive.